 Neptune and Triton,

 And that's only the tip of the iceberg.
-The V&A also has an impressive collection of East Asian decorative arts, a fashion and jewelry exhibit that ranges from the 17th century until today, an impressive metalwork display, and more than 14,000 pieces of furniture from Britain, Continental Europe and America that date from the Middle Ages to the present day.
+The V&A also has an impressive collection of East Asian decorative arts, a fashion and jewelry exhibit that ranges from the seventeenth century until today, an impressive metalwork display, and more than fourteen thousand pieces of furniture from Britain, Continental Europe and America that date from the Middle Ages to the present day.

-Another favorite is the 'Tiger of Tipu', an 18th century wooden mechanical construction depicting a British soldier attacked by a tiger.
+Another favorite is the 'Tiger of Tipu', an eighteenth-century wooden mechanical construction depicting a British soldier attacked by a tiger.
 The construction, which was built for the Indian Sultan Tipu, even produces growling and screaming sounds.

 To truly see the museum, you'll need much more than just one day and no matter how many times you return, you'll never pay a dime.
 Admission to the Victoria and Albert Museum is free and has been since 2001, but donations are welcomed.

-The landmark front facade of the Victoria and Albert Museum stretches 720 feet (220 meters) along Cromwell Gardens.
+The landmark front facade of the Victoria and Albert Museum stretches 220 meters (720 feet) along Cromwell Gardens.
 Fashioned from red brick and Portland cement,

 Henry Cole Wing